 FCC Chairman Julius Genachowski fired back at AT&T this week, saying that the failure of the T-Mobile deal didn’t create an industry shortage on its own.
 There hasn’t been a holdup in the regulatory process, he said.

 “We have approved hundreds of wireless transactions involving approximately 1,000 spectrum licenses, some involving licenses valued at billions of dollars,” Genachowski said in a speech at the CTIA International Wireless show this week.

-AT&T won approval from federal regulators for a $1.93 billion purchase of Qualcomm Inc. (QCOM) airwaves in December, three days after dropping its plan to buy T-Mobile USA.
+AT&T won approval from federal regulators for a $1.93 billion purchase of Qualcomm Inc. (QCOM:US) airwaves in December, three days after dropping its plan to buy T-Mobile USA.

 Neil Grace, a spokesman for the FCC, declined to comment yesterday.

 In February, the Wall Street Journal reported that AT&T was in takeover talks with Leap Wireless International Inc. (LEAP:US), a pay- as-you-go carrier in San Diego.
 A Reuters report reiterated yesterday that AT&T had held discussions with Leap in recent months, boosting Leap’s shares 7.8 percent today.

 Gregory Miller, an analyst with Collins Stewart LLC, said in February that there was little chance of AT&T buying Leap.

 AT&T shares rose 1.4 percent to $33.59 at the close in New York.
 The stock has climbed 11 percent this year.